csuwildcat/geo-origins/explainer.md

 ### IFrame : Web Page :: Place : World

 To understand Geo-Origins, it will help to think of the physical world around you as a giant web page.
 Imagine all the stores in this web page are iframes.
 In a web page, all frames are tied to an origin; this is done to separate code and execution contexts.
-In an frame, you know that all the code and content within that window is subject to the web's same-origin, security policy.
+In an frame, you know that all the code and content within that window is subject to the web's same-origin security policy.
 It is possible to create a trust layer in the physical world using these same principles.

 ### Connecting the dots

 Imagine beacons in stores as emitters of POST requests.
-Under the Geo-Origin model, beacons in an origin-tied location, like a Target store can proactively push content to users, as long as the content is coming from [target.com](http://www.target.com).
+Under the Geo-Origin model, beacons in an origin-tied location, like a Target store, can proactively push content to users as long as the content is coming from [target.com](http://www.target.com).
 This geo-origin policy is enfored by the User Agent - platforms like Android/iOS, or browsers like Firefox and Chrome.
 The funny thing, is that Google already has all the requisite pieces in place to enforce geo-origins - in fact, they're (kinda) already doing it without knowing:

 ![Google Maps Panel](http://i.imgur.com/TjZw9o3.png)